CenturyLinkCloud/PublicKB/Dedicated Cloud Compute/Getting Started/dcc-new-ui-hands-on-intro.md

-{{{ "title": "New DCC UI Hands-On Introduction", "date": "05-30-2017",
+{{{ "title": "New Dedicated Cloud Compute User Interface Hands-On Introduction", "date": "05-08-2018",
 "author": "",
 "attachments": [],
 "contentIsHTML": false
 }}}

-### New DCC UI Hands-On Introduction
+### New Dedicated Cloud Compute User Interface Hands-On Introduction

-This is a script to work through some basic functionality in the new DCC UI.
+This is a script to work through some basic functionality in the new Dedicated Cloud Compute User Interface (DCC UI).

-**Note:** this is a live production environment and the functionality in the UI is active.
-The below steps have been carefully chosen to have no impact on the customer (no power operations, order deployment, etc).
+**Note:** This is a live production environment and the functionality in the UI is active.
+The steps below have been carefully chosen to have no impact on the customer (no power operations, order deployment, etc).
 Test actions are highlighted in **bold** with a brief description of what the user should see when performing the action.

 **New DCC UI Hands-On Introduction**